dataset-ninja/multispectral-potato-plants-images/README.md

 # A Dataset of Multispectral Potato Plants Images

-Multispectral Potato Plants Images is a dataset for object detection task.
+Multispectral Potato Plants Images is a dataset for object detection and identification tasks.